Raised Right Dog Food Review

 Sourcing And Manufacturing

-Raised Right’s meals are cooked in USDA inspected human-grade facility in Nebraska, and every ingredient has passed the same standards that are necessary for human consumption.
-Food is cooked in small batches and is lab tested after it is cooked, to help ensure the meals are safe to eat.
+Raised Right’s meals are cooked in a USDA-inspected human-grade facility in Nebraska, and every ingredient has passed the same standards that are necessary for human consumption.
+Food is cooked in small batches and is lab tested after it is cooked to help ensure the meals are safe to eat.
 Meals are not shipped out unless they pass the lab safety test.

-Their beef comes from South Dakota, and chicken is sourced from Colorado, Delaware, and North Carolina.
-All the organic herbs and oils, are sourced from locations across the U.S., as well as cod liver oil from Norway and organic kelp powder from the shores of Canada.
+Their beef comes from South Dakota, and their chicken is sourced from Colorado, Delaware, and North Carolina.
+All the organic herbs and oils are sourced from locations across the U.S., as well as cod liver oil from Norway and organic kelp powder from the shores of Canada.

 How Does Raised Right Dog Food Work?

-The subscription offers 3 different shipping options from weekly, every two weeks or every four weeks.
-After you decide that you choose your food recipes.
+The subscription offers three different shipping options: weekly, every two weeks, or every four weeks.
+After you decide that, you choose your food recipes.
 You can choose all four or mix and match.
 You will want to place your order by Monday afternoon in order for your order to be shipped that week.
 You are able to make changes to your order if it is done by Sunday the prior week it ships.

 Unboxing

-I did reach out to co-founder Braeden Ruud, who explained that each shipment includes 8 bags of selected dog food per week (if you chose that plan).
-It arrives frozen and packed in dry ice.
-You also received a plastic custom scooper and a welcome to Raised Right brochure with a coupon code.
+I did reach out to co-founder Braeden Ruud, who explained the shipment process and that it arrives frozen and packed in dry ice.
+You also received a plastic custom scooper and a Welcome to Raised Right brochure with a coupon code.

 Analysis/Review of Raised Right Dog Food Recipes